 - Support seamless information flow.
 With a full range of customizable operations and reporting capabilities, the Rosemark system includes integrations for home health care billing and payroll with QuickBooks as well as Medicaid billing.

-To learn more about how the Rosemark system can help your agency meet operations and care needs now, and in the future, reach out to us today at (734) 436-2631 to schedule a free, no-obligation demo.
+To learn more about how the Rosemark system can help your agency meet operations, caregiver retention, and care needs now, and in the future, reach out to us today at (734) 436-2631 to schedule a free, no-obligation demo.
 With first-in-class customer care and a dedicated team committed to the success of each of our clients, Rosemark has been the preferred software partner for home care agencies since 2002.